-As part of the WDQI project deliverables, last year LEAD increased focus on program evaluation and data stories to help CFS contributing agencies, state leadership, and general public to improve "data-driven decision-making" in North Carolina's workforce system.
-A series of data stories have been published on the CFS website; they focus on employment and wage outcomes for specific programs and cohorts of community college and university students, former offenders, individuals with disabilities, participants of apprenticeship programs.
-These analyses have been undertaken in collaboration with the CFS partners from the University of North Carolina System, the North Carolina Community College System, Department of Public Safety, and Division of Vocational Rehabilitation Services.
-While LEAD has provided the analytical capacity, the partner agencies have developed a deep understanding of their programs and populations served.
-Outcomes from this effort were shared internally and externally to promote the practice of evaluation using the data in CFS.
-Evaluation findings were disseminated through external reports and presentations.
+As part of the WDQI project deliverables, LEAD increased focus on program evaluation and data stories to help education and workforce agencies, state leadership, and the general public to improve "datainformed decision-making" in North Carolina's workforce system.
+A series of data stories have been published on the CFS website3; they focus on employment and wage outcomes for specific programs and cohorts of community college and university students, former offenders, individuals with disabilities, and participants of apprenticeship programs.
+All these analyses have been undertaken in collaboration with the CFS partners including the UNC, the NCCCS, NC Department of Public Safety, and NC DHHS Division of Vocational Rehabilitation Services.
+While LEAD has provided the analytical capacity, the partner agencies have developed a deep understanding of the outcomes of their programs and populations served.